 The benefits of an HSA

-Whether you're paying for your own healthcare expenses, your spouse's, or an HSA dependent, you may qualify for some unique tax benefits.
-These benefits may save your family money on out-of-pocket costs—which could free up cash for your other financial priorities.
+Whether you're paying for your own healthcare expenses, your spouse's, or a dependent, you may qualify for some unique tax benefits.
+These benefits may save your family money on out-of-pocket costs — which could free up cash for your other financial priorities.

 Tax deduction for HSA contributions

-You may take a tax deduction for you or another person's HSA contributions—and you may benefit from that tax break even if you don't itemize deductions on your tax return.
+You may take a tax deduction for contributions you or someone other than your employer makes to your HSA — and you may benefit from that tax break even if you don't itemize deductions on your tax return.
 When your employer makes a contribution, you won't qualify for a deduction, but the money won't count as taxable income.

 Tax-free HSA growth